 Perceptual mapping is a visual representation of perceptions of your product relative to competing alternatives.
-It’s also called positioning mapping because it shows the position of your brand, product, or service mapped against that of your competitors.
+It’s also called positioning mapping because it shows the position of your brand, product, or service mapped against your competitors.

 The first step is to determine two attributes you’ll use as the basis for comparison.
 Next, you plot where your product and those of your competitors fall on the spectrum of those two attributes.

-Here we can see a competitor analysis framework example that maps perceptions of quality against price.
+Here we can see a competitor analysis framework example that maps perceptions of quality against price: